Fact checked by Jonathan Eilenberg, CPE

 Every mattress has its match.
 It’s true!
-Just as your body is coded with unique measurements and features, each mattress type is engineered with a particular makeup to achieve optimal sleep quality
+Just as your body is coded with unique measurements and features, each mattress type is engineered with a particular type and makeup to achieve optimal sleep quality.

 As such, there’s no cure-all mattress that’ll guarantee a restful night for every sleeper.
 However, you can inform your adjustable bed mattress-buying decisions based on a few essential factors: height, body shape, and weight distribution.